hhvm/user-documentation/guides/hack/56-modules/06-type-aliases.md

 Type aliases have special rules when it comes to internal types depending on which kind of type alias is used.

 ## Internal type aliases
-An opaque or normal type alias can be marked internal.
+A type alias declared with `type` can be marked internal.
 Just as with classes, this means that the type can only be referenced from within the module.

 ```hack
 module foo;